chayei sarah

 He chose, and he chose his God.

-I’d listened to him argue - For fifty, for forty-five, for forty, for thirty, he argued for twenty, for ten,
+I’d listened to him argue - For fifty, for forty-five, for forty, he argued for twenty, for ten,

 Ten righteous souls to save a city.